-I know, I know: I should’ve had this post up like a month ago.
-But there were so many details that needed to be included… and this week is the first free time I’ve had the time to sit down and just crank it out all in one sitting.
+I know, I know: I should’ve had my Madrid Travel Guide up like a month ago.
+But there were so many details that needed to be included… And this week is the first free time I’ve had the time to sit down and just crank it out all in one sitting.

-In case you missed it, I wrote about our trip to Barcelona here (every single detail!), but the fact that I hadn’t yet written my Madrid travel guide has been eating at me for forever.
-But problem solved.
-So here we go!
+In case you missed it, I wrote about our trip to Barcelona here (every single detail!).
+However, the fact that I hadn’t yet written my Madrid travel guide has been eating at me for forever.
+And by “forever”, I mean about a month.

 – How to Get to Madrid –

-As one of the biggest cities in Europe, Madrid is pretty easy to get to: there are dozens of flights from the U.S. to Madrid-Barajas International Airport per day.
-In fact, we were able to catch a direct flight back from Madrid to Dallas (and we all love direct flights!).
+As one of the biggest cities in Europe, Madrid is pretty easy to get to.
+There are dozens of flights from the U.S. to Madrid-Barajas International Airport per day.
+In fact, we caught a direct flight back from Madrid to Dallas (and we all love direct flights!).

-The Madrid Atocha train station is also well-located and has tons of trains coming and going from just about every other major city in Europe.
-If you’re stopping in Madrid as a part of a larger tour around Spain, I highly recommend taking the trains – it’s such an easy form of transportation.
+The Madrid Atocha train station is also well-located.
+It has tons of trains coming and going from just about every other major city in Europe.
+If you’re stopping in Madrid as a part of a larger tour around Spain, I highly recommend taking a train.
+European trains are such an easy form of transportation.

 – Where to Stay in Madrid –

 Disclaimer: that photo above that kind of looks like a freaking palace is not where I stayed while in Madrid.
-That’s legitimately a palace (the Palacio Real – scroll to the bottom of this post for more information).
+That’s legitimately a palace.
+It’s the Palacio Real (scroll to the bottom of this post for more information).
 Just thought y’all should know.

 While in Madrid, we stayed at The Westin Palace (its a Starwood property).
 Though the rooms were small, the hotel was absolutely lovely and super well-located.
 And I really do mean super well-located.
 It was mere steps from the Museo del Prado and a short walk (less than 20 minutes) to Parque del Retiro, Palacio Real, and the Plaza Mayor.
 I enjoyed the hotel and its location so much that I would definitely consider staying at The Westin Palace again the next time I go to Madrid.